MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 ### Turn off antivirus on VictimPC

 For testing purposes, turn off any antivirus solutions running in the lab environment.
-Doing so ensures focus is on Azure ATP during these exercises and not focusing on antivirus evasion techniques.
+Doing so ensures we can focus on Azure ATP during these exercises and not on antivirus evasion techniques.

 Without turning off antivirus solutions first, you'll be unable to download some of the tools in the next section.
-In addition, if antivirus is enabled after the attack tools are staged, you'll need to redownload the tools after disabling antivirus again.
+Additionally, if antivirus is enabled after the attack tools are staged, you'll need to redownload the tools after disabling antivirus again.

-### Stage hacker tools
+### Stage common hacker tools

 > [!WARNING]
 > The following tools are presented for research purposes only.
 Microsoft does **not** own these tools and Microsoft cannot and does not guarantee or warranty their behavior.
 These tools should be run in a test lab environment **only**.